 When you do not need to complete the form

 You do not need to complete the passenger locator form or book COVID-19 tests if you’re travelling from one of the following places, and you were there for 10 days or more:

 You do not have to complete the form if your job means you’re exempt.

 If any of your information changes after you have submitted your form, for example your travel details or contact information, you must complete a new form.

-Contact the helpline if you need help with completing the form or have questions about self-isolation.
+If you need help completing the form

 Telephone: 0800 678 1767

 Calls are free of charge in the UK